The following professionals lent their expertise to this article:

 Scholarships & Grants

-Scholarships and grants are essentially free money awarded based on things like merit, need, or major.
-Many are for students pursuing healthcare professions and some specifically for sonography and ultrasound students.
-Scholarships and grants are offered by schools, professional organizations, equipment manufacturers, and even hospitals.
-Thoroughly review the application requirements and deadlines on each offer since they vary greatly.
+Scholarships and grants are essentially free money (meaning they’re not paid back) awarded based on things like merit, need, and major.
+Many are open to students pursuing healthcare degrees generally while others are exclusively for sonography and ultrasound students.

 Examples: